 Make an effort to stay on top of any changing car insurance laws and requirements in your state.
 You may find out that you need more or less coverage to comply with them.
 If you do learn that your state has new auto insurance policies, you should shop around to find the ideal plan for your unique needs.

 Younger drivers are more likely to cause accidents than older, more experienced drivers.
 As you get older, your risk level goes down, and so do your premiums.
-While age 25 doesn’t guarantee you’ll save money on your car insurance, this is when many auto insurance providers lower rates for policyholders.
-Since your premiums may also decrease past the age of 25, shopping around every six months can lower your auto insurance costs.
+While age 25 doesn’t guarantee you’ll save money on your car insurance, this is the age when many providers lower rates.
+Since your premiums may decrease after the age of 25, shopping around every six months can lower your auto insurance costs.

 While it may take some time and effort to shop for auto insurance every six months, doing so is often well worth it.
-Insurify makes it incredibly simple and fast to shop for car insurance.
-Just answer a few questions about your car and driver profile to compare car insurance quotes from top companies all at once.
+Compare car insurance quotes online to find the best coverage for your car and driver profile from top companies.

 There are many ways to shop for car insurance every six months.
 You can explore the websites of various providers or call them directly.
 Another option is to work with an auto insurance agent.
-You might also want to consider Insurify, the auto insurance comparison tool.
+You might also want to consider online auto insurance comparison tools.

-Since car insurance companies often consider your location when they calculate your rate, moving can cause your premium to go up.
-This is because you might move to a riskier area with a larger population and higher accident rate.
+Since car insurance companies often consider your location when calculating your rate, moving can cause your premium to go up.
+This is because you might move to a riskier area with a larger population and a higher accident rate.
 There may also be more cases of theft and vandalism in your new ZIP code.

 Moving to a riskier area may also cause your premium to increase.
 In addition, if you earn a college degree, you might be eligible for a better deal on your policy.
 Since life changes are common and can change your car insurance costs, it’s a good idea to shop for a policy every six months.

 There is no guarantee you’ll save money if you shop for car insurance every six months.
 But it can’t hurt to compare coverage options and rates.
-It doesn’t take a lot of time, especially if you work with an agent or use a tool like Insurify, so you should definitely do it.
-It might save you hundreds of dollars per year or even thousands of dollars over your lifetime.
+It doesn’t take a lot of time, especially if you work with an agent or use an online comparison tool, so you should definitely do it.
+It might save you hundreds of dollars per year, or even thousands of dollars over your lifetime.